 23. Surf in Cabarete on your Dominican Republic honeymoon.

 Cabarete town in the north is famous for excellent surfing conditions.
-The high season for surfing along the northern shores is October through April.
+The high season for the northern shores and other surfing spots is October through April.
 However, surfing there is considered suitable 350 days a year because of the consistent Atlantic swell.

 For beginners, the ideal period is in the summer when the waves are a bit friendlier.
 There are a variety of surf schools in Playa Encuentro if you want to improve your skills with a pro instructor!